Unlocking History

 Major William Ormsby was killed in 1860.
 Thompson was one of only 29 rangers who survived the encounter at Pyramid Lake.

-The militia was quickly overpowered with some estimates placing the battle time as lasting only minutes.
+The militia was quickly overpowered, the battle lasting only minutes.

 Gunpowder smoke, screams, dust and chaos created confusion at the scene.
 Horses bolted as their riders fell.

-Ormsby, wounded in the arm and face, led his men up a steep trail, trying to escape the valley.
-That’s when he was confronted by more Native Americans.
+Ormsby, wounded in the arm and face, led his men up a steep trail, trying to escape.
+That’s when the group was confronted by more warriors.

-Ormsby, unable to maintain his seat, was flung from his saddle.
-His men fell under bullets and arrows on the trail behind him.
-Witnesses reported that those on the trail could see and hear their comrades dying in the valley below.
+Unable to maintain his seat, Ormsby was thrown from his saddle.
+Meanwhile, his men fell under bullets and arrows along the trail behind him.

-The warrior’s arrows struck Ormsby twice.
-Mortally wounded, the 45-year-old major fell into a gully, where he died a short time later.
+A warrior’s arrows struck Ormsby twice, mortally wounding him.
+The 45-year-old major fell into a gully, where he died a short time later.

 Thompson’s narrow escape